jiayin1101/DirectASRM_pipeline/README.md

 - The scripts are not cluster-specific and contain no SLURM/SBATCH directives.
 - The scripts do not contain local absolute paths.
 - The pipeline is designed to be executed step-by-step rather than as a single automated workflow.
-- The human coordinate conversion script uses `BSgenome.Hsapiens.UCSC.hg38` and `TxDb.Hsapiens.UCSC.hg38.knownGene` by default.
+- The human coordinate conversion script uses the user-provided Ensembl GTF annotation file to map genome-coordinate variants to transcript coordinates.
+- When using a UCSC-style genome reference such as `hg38.fa` together with Ensembl GTF/cDNA references, chromosome names are harmonized during coordinate conversion.
 - For other species or genome builds, users should modify the reference genome, transcriptome reference, annotation, and coordinate-conversion logic accordingly.

 ---